How Long Does an Air Conditioner Last?

-Even if you buy a high end air conditioner with a longer life expectancy, some mistakes during installation may affect its efficiency and shorten its lifespan.
+Even if you buy a high-end air conditioner with a longer life expectancy, some mistakes during installation may affect its efficiency and shorten its lifespan.
 When installing your AC, make sure the people doing it are experts who are knowledgeable enough to understand how the parts are placed as well as their functions.
 The good news is that many air conditioner shops offer professional installation services.

-When your thermostat is set to low, your AC unit will consume more energy than usual.
+When your thermostat is set low, your AC unit will consume more energy than usual.
 To address this, try changing your settings to a more favourable value to save energy when there is no real need for cool air in your home.

 Frequency and Pattern of Usage